 Grammarly is an AI writing assistant that checks your grammar, spelling, punctuation, style, tone, and clarity in real time.
 It works as a browser extension, a desktop app for Windows and Mac, a Microsoft Office plugin, and a mobile keyboard.

-It was founded in 2009 and has gone through several significant AI upgrades since.
-The current version includes GrammarlyGO, an AI generation and rewriting assistant layered on top of the core correction engine.
+Founded in 2009, Grammarly has gone through several major AI upgrades.
+The current version includes Grammarly AI (formerly GrammarlyGO) — an AI generation and rewriting assistant layered on top of the core correction engine.
+As of 2026, Grammarly AI can generate full drafts, rewrite passages in a specified tone, and suggest structural improvements — not just sentence-level fixes.

-Grammarly Free vs Premium vs Business
+Grammarly Free vs Premium vs Business: What’s the Difference?

 What You Get with Grammarly Free